 We tried out the smallest version, which is ideal for a 14in laptop or smaller.
 This has its own dedicated rear zipped section.
 In front is a larger section which has a soft lined pocket for a tablet, plus space for other stuff - you'll just about fit in a pair of shoes.

 There's plenty of back padding, but the straps are fairly thinly padded.
-Overall construction quality, including the zips, is excellent, and it's great value for money at just £41 from Amazon.
+Overall construction quality, including the zips, is excellent, and it's good value at this price.

 A lot of laptop backpacks tend to be bulky affairs - the necessary result of adding extra compartments, pockets, padding, zips, and more.
 If you're looking something a little slimmer, you might want to consider the Hex Alliance range.